 Easy Taco Soup Recipe

-The easiest homemade taco soup recipe loaded with ground beef, beans, corn, pepper and tomatoes with a homemade taco seasoning.
-Top soup with cheese, avocado, cheese, sour cream and tortilla chips.
+The easiest homemade taco soup recipe loaded with ground beef, beans, corn, pepper, and tomatoes and perfectly seasoned with taco seasoning.
+Top soup with cheese, avocado, cheese, sour cream, and tortilla chips.

 Prep Time: 10 minutes